-Salisbury man jailed for breaking into vehicles on Confederate Avenue - Salisbury Post
+Blotter: Salisbury man jailed for breaking into vehicles around Confederate Avenue - Salisbury Post

 • Mark Lee Lambert, 43, of Salisbury was charged by the Salisbury Police Department Sunday for felony breaking and entering and felony larceny after breaking and entering.
 The charges stem from incidents that occurred in April.
 There was already an order for arrest on Lambert for failing to appear for several charges, including driving without a license or registration, misdemeanor larceny and second degree trespassing.
 Lambert was booked into the Rowan County Detention Center on a $23,500 bond.

 • Matthew Lee Rowland, 38, of Salisbury was charged by the Rowan County Sheriff’s Office Sunday with assault with a deadly weapon for allegedly striking Kevin Russel Swicegood with his 2017 Volkswagen GTI Sport.
-Swicegood, 45, of Salisbury was also charged with assault with a deadly weapon for ramming his 1999 Ford Van into Rowland’s vehicle.
+Swicegood, 45, of Salisbury was also charged with assault with a deadly weapon for ramming his 1999 Ford van into Rowland’s vehicle.

 • Bryan Livengood, 34, of Salisbury was charged by the Kannapolis Police Department Friday with assault on a female, assault by strangulation, assault by pointing a gun and communicating threats.
 In addition to pointing a gun at a victim, Livengood caused the victim to blackout by strangulating her, warrants state.